 As you begin saving, it helps to prioritize your goals.
 You may save for an emergency first, focus on debt repayment or start saving for retirement.
 Your priority depends on your financial situation.
 If you have significant or high-interest debt, paying it off first can be ideal.
-Once the debt is gone, you can use the money you were putting toward debt payment each month to start saving.
+Once you pay off your debt, use what you had been putting toward debt payment into your savings instead.

-It might also make sense to pay off debt while saving a bit, so you have a small cushion if something unexpected comes up.
+You could also pay off debt while also saving to act as a safety net in case anything unexpected happens.
 Even if you can only save $50 per month or less while you pay debt, you can start small and build your way up.

 Mid Penn Bank Can Help You Establish an Emergency Fund or Other Savings Fund